 This adds some risk on your end, but it typically comes with the benefit of better interest rates, lower fees and more lenient credit requirements.
 Because the lender has a backup plan, they can afford to provide more generous loan terms.

 Auto loans can be obtained through online lenders, banks, credit unions and directly from the auto dealer.
-Interest rates range from 0 percent APR promotional financing provided by the dealer to 1.45 to 17.99 percent from other lenders.
-Check out MagnifyMoney’s list of the best auto loan rates for 2018.
+Interest rates range from 0% APR promotional financing provided by the dealer to double-digit rates, depending on your creditworthiness.

-Loan terms depend on your credit score, your down payment, the type of car being purchased and the amount you are borrowing.
-If your credit score is lacking, go here to learn how to get a car loan with bad credit.
+Loan terms depend on your credit score, your down payment, the type of car being purchased and the amount you’re borrowing.
+If your credit score is lacking, learn how to get a car loan with bad credit.